 shredded Cheddar cheese(ContainsMilk)

-burger buns(ContainsGluten, Eggs, Milk, SoyMay be presentPeanuts, Tree Nuts, Sesame)
+burger buns(ContainsGluten, Eggs, Milk, SoyMay be presentPeanuts, Tree Nuts, Sesame, Sulphites)

 While the onion is cooking, sprinkle the beef patties with the shredded Cheddar cheese.
 Bake until the cheese is melted, 2-3 minutes.
 Place the burger buns directly on the wire racks of the oven and bake until heated through, 2 minutes.
-While the burger buns heat, thinly slice the tomato.
-Reserve some cos lettuce leaves for the burgers, then shred the remaining lettuce.
+While the burger buns are heating, thinly slice the tomato.
+Reserve some cos lettuce leaves for the burgers, then shred the remaining cos lettuce.

-Slice the burger buns in half.
-Spread the bases with smokey aioli.
-Top each with a cheesy beef patty, caramelised onion, some tomato slices and the reserved cos lettuce.
-Toss the shredded cos lettuce with a drizzle of olive oil and a pinch of salt and pepper, and serve on the side with the fries.
+Halve the burger buns.
+Spread the base of the buns with creamy pesto dressing.
+Top each with a cheesy beef patty, some caramelised onion, tomato and the reserved cos lettuce leaves.
+Toss the shredded cos lettuce with a drizzle of olive oil and add a pinch of salt and pepper.
+Serve with the cos salad and kumara fries.